 The cause of excessive drooling may be easy to identify if it is coming from inside the dog's mouth.
 So if your dog is drooling abnormally, the first thing to do is to use a flashlight to examine his mouth.
 You may discover that the drooling is caused by any of the following:

-Perhaps the most common cause of drooling in dogs is that something is stuck in the dog's gums, embedded in his tongue, or caught between his teeth.
+Perhaps the most common cause of sudden excessive drooling in dogs is that something is stuck in the dog's gums, embedded in his tongue, or caught between his teeth.
 It may be a piece of string, a bit of bone fragment, a fish hook, etc. If you find a foreign object in your dog's mouth but are unable to remove it, seek veterinary help immediately.